Today’s Wonder of the Day was inspired by Kasi from Lincoln, NE. Kasi Wonders, “Who were the Navajo code talkers?” Thanks for WONDERing with us, Kasi!

 A veteran of World War I named Philip Johnston had an idea.
 He thought Navajo would make a strong code language for World War II.
 While Johnston was not an American Indian himself, he grew up on a Navajo reservation in Arizona.
 That’s how he knew that the language wasn’t commonly written down.
 It was mainly used to communicate orally.

 Additionally, very few people spoke Navajo.
-This was largely due to many years of persecution that harmed and in some cases destroyed American Indian languages and cultures.
+This was largely due to many years of attempts by the U.S. government to wipe out American Indian languages and cultures.
 The chance of Axis soldiers knowing the Navajo language was very low.

 Johnston shared his idea with the U.S. Marine Corps.
 Soon, 29 native Navajo speakers joined the Marines to set up the code.
 The Navajo recruits could code, transmit, and translate a message in about two-and-a-half minutes.
 This was much faster than sending other coded messages.